Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 - 0.9794 for SVRG

 <a name="conclusion"></a>
-## III- Conclusion : SVRG performance highly depends on parameters chosen
+## III- Conclusion

-The main difference between first and second experiment was the hyperparameter choice and the warm start.
-The last graph raises another question : what if SGD learning rate decay wasn't the best one after 100 epochs ? if we had time to choose a better one, maybe the results would have been different.
+As we saw, SVRG highly depends on the learning rate (which is logical and obvious), and more suprisingly on the warm start based on SGD.
-SVRG is only a way not to waste so much time on choosing the best learning rate decay in order to avoid variance troubles with SGD.
+SVRG presents an interesting alternative to learning rate decay.
+During numerical applications, data scientists may gain time on parameters choice as they don't have to care about learning rate decay.